Charify-Uganda/Charify/README.md

 1. Clone the project repository from [GitHub](https://github.com/Charify-Uganda/Charify).
 2. Follow the project documentation for setting up the required APIs, dependencies, and environment.
 3. Build and run the app using Flutter and Dart.
-4. Explore the functionalities such as creating campaigns, making donations, and viewing campaign locations.
+4. Explore the functionalities such as  creating campaigns, starting donations, and viewing campaign locations.

 ## Project Documentation